-Superintendent: Curtis Chambers 814-577-1107 All livestock must be pre-registered by Friday, September 1, 2023.
+Superintendent: Curtis Chambers 814-577-1107 All livestock must be pre-registered by Sunday, September 1, 2024.

-- 1. A Certificate of Veterinary Inspection (CVI) issued after May 1, 2022 is required. - 2.
-All animals must be free of infectious and contagious diseases.
-Animals appearing unhealthy upon arrival may not enter the exhibition grounds. - An Animal Owner or Caretaker's Verification of Veterinarian-Client-Patient Relationship (VCPR) form must accompany each animal, and must be presented upon arrival at the exhibition. - 4.
+- 1. A Veterinarian Client Patient Relationship (VCPR) is required of all livestock.
+Available from 4-H leaders or fair secretary. - All animals must be free of infectious and contagious diseases.
+Animals appearing unhealthy upon arrival may not enter the exhibition grounds. - An Animal Owner or Caretaker's Verification of Veterinarian-Client-Patient Relationship (VCPR) form must accompany each animal, and must be presented upon arrival at the exhibition. - .
 Individual official animal identification is required.
 Official ID includes: - A scrapie eartag.
 Contact the USDA to obtain scrapie eartags at 1-866-873-2824, weekdays from 9 AM to 5 PM.
 Your order may take several weeks for processing, so order tags early; or - An ISO-compliant RFID tag; or state registered tattoo. - 5.
 NO Billy Goats over 6 months old may be entered or permitted on the fairgrounds.